 - Use a Gentle Technique

-For many dogs, brushing their teeth is never going to be a process which they particularly enjoy, so you need to be very gentle and careful with them.
-Slowly lift up their lip to expose their teeth and gums.
+For many dogs, brushing their teeth is never going to be a process that they particularly enjoy, so you need to be very gentle and careful with them.
+Start by slowly lifting up their lip to expose their teeth and a little bit of their gums.
 When you actually start the brushing process, you should use careful motions, being especially cautious not to poke your dog.
 You want to cause them as little discomfort as possible.
-Think about how you brush your own teeth and use this as a guideline of what to do.
-During the process, you should speak to your dog throughout to reassure them that everything is okay.
-The sound of your voice alone can help to offer them a lot of reassurance.
+Think about how you brush your own teeth and use this as a guideline for what to do.
+During the process, you should speak to your dog throughout to reassure them that everything is okay, as the sound of your voice alone can offer them a lot of reassurance.

 - Brush the Outside Surfaces